wellcometrust/reach/pull_request_template.md

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce it.
+Provide instructions so we can run the tests.
 Please also list any relevant details for your test configuration:

 # Checklist: